 Resources

-The Audiovisual Centre collects worldwide propaganda films and film archives.
-In 2005, the film archives of the Nuremberg trial were acquired: 28 hours of proceedings in chronological order, 3 films presented as evidence by the prosecution (The Nazi Plan, Nazi Concentration Camps and The Atrocities Committed by the German Fascist Aggressors) and 3 period documentaries (That Justice Be Done, Nuremberg, the Trial and Nuremberg).
+The Audiovisual Centre collects worldwide propaganda films and filmed archives.
+Thus, the filmed archives of the Nuremberg trial were acquired in 2005: 28 hours of debates arranged in chronological order, 3 films presented as evidence by the prosecution (The Nazi Plan, Nazi Concentration Camps, and The Atrocities Committed by the German Fascist Aggressors) and 3 period documentaries (That Justice Be Done, Nuremberg, the Trial and Nuremberg).
 In addition, the archives of other trials (doctors, Einsatzgruppen, industrialists...) can also be consulted.

-These documents are in original English, French, German and Russian versions without subtitles.
+These documents are in the original English, French, German and Russian versions without subtitles.

-Following the temporary exhibition “Judge Eichmann – Jerusalem, 1961” presented at the Memorial from 8 April to 28 September 2011, images of the Eichmann trial acquired from the Israeli National Archives are available.
-Simultaneous translation into Hebrew and English.
+Following the temporary exhibition "Trying Eichmann – Jerusalem, 1961" presented at the Memorial from 8 April to 28 September 2011, the images of the Eichmann trial, acquired from the Israeli National Archives, are now available.
+Simultaneous translation in Hebrew and English.

 You can consult the minutes of these trials on the Nizkor Project website.

-The DVD-ROM Images de Guerre, a database published by the Institut national de l'audiovisuel, contains all the film news broadcast on French screens from 1940 to 1946:
+The DVD-ROM Images de Guerre, a database edited by the Institut national de l'audiovisuel, gathers all the film news broadcast on French screens from 1940 to 1946:

-- More than 87 hours of footage, mostly unpublished, including images of German propaganda and Resistance documents.
+– More than 87 hours of filmed archives, most of them unpublished, including images of German propaganda and documents from the Resistance.

-– 17 methodological journeys made by specialists in the period, composed of a corpus of annotated images and maps to decipher the period and to know the life of the French under the Occupation and at the Liberation.
+– 17 methodological courses carried out by specialists of the period, composed of a corpus of annotated images and maps allowing to decrypt the period and to know the life of the French under the Occupation and at Liberation.

 Testimonials

-The Audiovisual Centre is the repository of many collections of audiovisual testimonies.
+The Audiovisual Centre is responsible for numerous collections of audiovisual testimonies.

 Filmed testimonies